TENACITy becomes part of the Hybrid Threats Cluster

 TENACITy Training & Living Lab Workshop

 We are thrilled to announce the successful conclusion of the TENACITy Training & Living Lab workshop, a collaborative initiative aimed at fostering innovation within law enforcement agencies (LEAs).
-Co-organized by the Center for Security Studies (KEMEA) and Hardware and Software Engineering, with the active participation of the TENACITy Consortium and external Project Implementation Units (PIUs), this event was held at the KEMEA premises in Athens on February 29th and March 1st.
+Co-organized by the Center for Security Studies (KEMEA) and Hardware and Software Engineering, with the active participation of the TENACITy Consortium and external Passenger Information Units (PIUs), this event was held at the KEMEA premises in Athens on February 29th and March 1st.
 It brought together a diverse group of stakeholders to explore cutting-edge solutions and drive positive change in security studies.

 Day One: